CyVerse-learning-materials/discovery_environment_guide/step2.rst

 delimited-text files.
 The DE also allows you to associate your data with metadata.

-1. If necessary, login to the |discovery enviornment|.
+1. If necessary, login to the |discovery environment|.

 2. Click on **Data** to open the Data Window.

-3. View a sample fastq file; place the following path in the 'Viewing' feild of the data window:
+3. View a sample fastq file; place the following path in the 'Viewing' field of the data window:

    **"/iplant/home/shared/cyverse_training/platform_guides/discovery_envirornment/sample_fastq"**